Canleskis/particular/README.md

 Particular can be used with a parallel implementation on the CPU thanks to the [rayon](https://github.com/rayon-rs/rayon) crate.
 Enable the "parallel" feature to access the available compute methods.

+Particular can also be used on the GPU thanks to [wgpu](https://github.com/gfx-rs/wgpu).
+Enable the "gpu" feature to access the available compute methods.

 # Using Particular

 The API to setup a simulation is straightforward: